ziglang/zig/README.md

  * Runtime crashes are better than bugs.
  * Compile errors are better than runtime crashes.
  * Minimize energy spent on coding style.
- * Together we serve the users.
+ * Together we serve the end users.